 It’s about a Glaswegian man who, having gone out and got drunk and ended up getting a beating from the police, wakes up in a police cell to discover that he’s gone blind.
 It’s written entirely in the Scots dialect* and in a stream of consciousness style with no breaks for different chapters.
 It’s mostly first person, as told by the unfortunate Glaswegian, Sammy, but Sammy gets confused and sometimes switches to third person.
 It could not be praised for its readability.

 It’s easy to see why this is the most controversial winner of The Booker Prize**.
 The choice of character and the swearing used as punctuation, as is common in Glasgow, would not appeal to the typical literary snob who would rather be reading lengthy fan-fiction about Thomas Cromwell to help them to validate their Oxbridge degree (Disclaimer: I’ve never read Wolf Hall.
 I’m sure it’s lovely).
 However, it’s one of the most perfect character studies I’ve ever read and it’s clearly influenced many Scottish writers who followed.
-Irvine Welsh is the most obvious example but his influence is also clear in the book I’m reading right now by Janice Galloway.
+Writing in the Scots dialect is to be celebrated, not abhorred.
+Other great examples include Irvine Welsh and Janice Galloway.

 It’s a gloriously bleak story too.
 I’ve mentioned before that I like bleak stories but that they can’t be comical, they mustn’t stray into the ridiculous.
 This one works because it’s so possible.
 It’s so likely that I’m sure I’ve met many iterations of Sammy The Drunk Glaswegian, stumbling out of pubs and slumped in bus stops.
 When you’re reading the book it makes you wonder how many people you’ve spoken to who live lives like this one.
 So the horrible situations Sammy finds himself in become that little bit darker.
 Somehow, Kelman then pulls off them impossible and manages to make it funny.